A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Upper Bounds

 \subsection{Increase of the Number of the Best Individuals}

 In this subsection we analyze how the number of individuals on the current-best fitness level increases over time and derive from this two estimates for the time taken for a fitness improvement.
-We note that often it is much easier to generate an additional individual with current-best fitness than to generate an individual having strictly better fitness.
+We note that often it is much easier to generate an additional individual with current-best fitness by copying an existing one than to generate an individual having strictly better fitness by flipping the right bits.
 Consequently, in a typical run of the \ea, first the number of best individuals will increase to a certain number and only then it becomes likely that a strict improvement happens.

 Since the increase of the number of individuals on the current-best fitness level via producing copies of such best individuals is independent of the fitness function, we formulate our results for the optimization of an arbitrary pseudo-Boolean function and hope that they might find applications in other runtime analyses as well.
 So let $f : \{0,1\}^n \to \R$ be an arbitrary fitness function which we optimize using the \ea.